 Master asset management after discovering and collecting them

-Table of content
+Table of contents

-1. Add assets
+- Add assets

-2. View and customize the asset table
+- View and customize the Asset table

-3. Define your asset criticality
+- Define asset criticality

-5. Tag your assets
+- Tag assets

-Delete assets that you want to exclude
+- Delete assets that you want to exclude

 1. Adding assets

-2. View and customize the asset table
+2. View and customize the Asset table

-• Asset: This is the name of the host.
+- Asset: This is the name of the host.

-• IP address: This is a unique identifier assigned to each device on your network.
+- IPs: This is a unique identifier assigned to each device on your network.

-• Domain name: This is the user-friendly website address instead of the numerical IP address.
+- Hostnames: This is the user-friendly website address instead of the numerical IP address.

-• Network: Denotes in which network the asset is found.
+- Network: Denotes in which network the asset is found.
 This can be Internet for external assets, Default Internal if your internal network isn't segmented, or a specific network name it it's segmented (e.g. Lab)

-• Source: Where the asset has been found (i.e. manual upload, cloud integration, or discovery)
+- Source: Where the asset has been found (i.e. manual upload, cloud integration, or discovery)

 To customize the table click the Column View button on top of the table.

-3. Define your asset criticality
+3. Define asset criticality

 Classify assets based on what your organization deems critical, so you know which assets to prioritize when remediating your issues.